codama-idl/codama/packages/visitors-core/README.md

 ## Composing visitors

-The following visitor functions accept a existing visitor and return a new visitor that extends or modifies the behavior of the provided visitor.
+The following visitor functions accept an existing visitor and return a new visitor that extends or modifies the behaviour of the provided visitor.
 These primitives can be used to create complex visitors by composing simpler ones.

 ### `extendVisitor`

-The `extendVisitor` function accepts a base visitor and a set of function wrappers that are used to extend the behavior of the base visitor.
+The `extendVisitor` function accepts a base visitor and a set of function wrappers that are used to extend the behaviour of the base visitor.

 Each function wrapper is given the `node` being visited and an object composed of two elements: